stfc/aiida-mlip/README.md

 ```
 3. Create a [code](https://aiida.readthedocs.io/projects/aiida-core/en/stable/howto/run_codes.html#how-to-create-a-code) for `janus-core`

+> [!NOTE]
-Setting up a message broker like RabbitMQ is highly recommended to avoid errors and enable full functionality.
-If detected, `verdi presto` sets up a complete AiiDA profile, including the computer, database, and broker.
-You'll also need to configure a code for Janus so AiiDA can recognise it.
-Aiida-mlip [user guide](https://stfc.github.io/aiida-mlip/user_guide/get_started.html) goes into full detail about the installation.
+> Setting up a message broker like RabbitMQ is recommended to enable full functionality, particularly for production use.
+> If detected, `verdi presto` sets up a complete AiiDA profile, including the computer, database, and broker, but the `janus-core` code must be set up separately, as described above.

+Please refer to our [user guide](https://stfc.github.io/aiida-mlip/user_guide/get_started.html) for more details on installation and configuring AiiDA.

 ## Usage